DrewNaylor/guinget/docs/How-to-use.md

 - `Delete temporary files after cache update` checkbox
   - Temporary files are always deleted before refreshing the cache.
-- `Update and load package list from winget's default community database` checkbox
-  - This will ensure guinget only displays packages winget's default source knows about and may be faster in some cases.
-  - Details will still be loaded from manifests.
 - `Load only the latest version of each package` checkbox
   - Some packages may display a version number that's not really the latest version.
 Not sure how to fix this at the moment.
-	- Requires loading from the community database checkbox to be checked.
+  - Requires loading from the community database checkbox to be checked, which it will be unless it was turned off in a previous version and the zip file version of guinget is used, or it's turned off manually from the config file.
+If it's off, you can use the `Defaults` button in the bottom-left of the `Options` window to turn it back on.

 #### Notes on loading from the database